 Notes: These snakes bite at the slightest provocation.
 They strike repeatedly but eventually tire.
 The Cobra show in Ao Nang, Thailand uses these snakes in a demonstration because they are great strikers.
 I’ve only seen these racers on the ground – not climbing anything.

 Active Time?
 Diurnal – daytime.
 Occasionally found active at night.

 Natural Enemies: King cobras seem to prefer these and other rat snakes, probably because the teeth are not large and they cannot inflict any damage on the cobras.

 Defensive Behavior: They will come at you if you’re bothering them, with a raised head – vertically inflated neck, and open mouth.
-See video of one crossing road and coming at me.
+See a video of one crossing the road and coming at me.
 They love to strike, and the big ones can reach over a meter when striking.
 If they can’t deter the aggressor they roll over and play dead with their tongue hanging out.
 If they can get away they are very fast snakes on the ground.